 If you’ve been eyeing an iPhone upgrade but have been put off by pricing, this may be a less expensive way to get your mitts on a brand new Apple device.
 Keep in mind that you’ll be able to pick up these devices on telco plans from Telstra, Vodafone and Optus, which will divide the full price into monthly payments covering 12, 24, or 36 months (36 months not available through Telstra).

-The following table includes a selection of 24-month and 36-month plans for the 64GB iPhone SE published on Canstar Blue’s database, listed in order of cost from lowest to highest and then by data allowance, largest to smallest.
+The following table includes a selection of 24-month for the 64GB iPhone SE published on Canstar Blue’s database, listed in order of cost from lowest to highest and then by data allowance, largest to smallest.
 Use our comparison tool to see a range of plans for other devices and from other providers.
 This table includes products with links to a referral partner.

 More iPhone SE plans, prices, and deals